Combining probability distributions: Extending the logarithmic pooling approach: Abstract

 \section{Abstract}

-Combining different prior distributions is an important issue in decision theory and Bayesian inference.
+Combining distributions is an important issue in decision theory and Bayesian inference.
 Logarithmic pooling is a popular method to aggregate expert opinions by using a set of weights that reflect the reliability of each information source.
-The resulting pooled distribution however heavily depends set of weights given to each opinion/prior.
-In this paper we explore three objective approaches to assigning weights to opinions.
-Two methods are stated in terms of optimization problems and a third one uses a hierarchical prior that accounts for uncertainty on the weights.
-We explore an example in which a proportion is estimated using weights assigned to a finite set of opinions and show that, depending on the used method, results vary from discarding some of the expert opinions to the situation in which all opinions are assigned equal weights.
-Nevertheless, the three methods explored in this paper lead to very similar combined priors, with very similar integrated (marginal) likelihoods.
+However, the resulting pooled distribution depends heavily on set of weights given to each opinion/prior and thus careful consideration must be given to the choice of weights.
+In this paper we review and extend the statistical theory of logarithmic pooling, focusing on the assignment of the weights using a hierarchical prior distribution.
+We explore several statistical applications, such as the estimation of survival probabilities, meta-analysis and Bayesian melding of deterministic models of population growth and epidemics.
+We show that it is possible learn the weights from data, although identifiability issues may arise for some configurations of priors and data.
+Furthermore, we show how the hierarchical approach leads to posterior distributions that are able to accommodate prior-data conflict in complex models.